I’m ready for a summer slow down.

 Clean less by owning less.

 The last place you want to spend summer is behind a vacuum cleaner.
 A daily or bi-weekly sweep up/wipe down is so much easier without clutter on the counter and stuff all over the floor.
-Take a trip to Goodwill or your local donation center with anything that means nothing to you.
+Take a trip to your local donation center with anything that means nothing to you.
+Try this decluttering burst for extra motivation.

 Wedding invitations, garden parties, neighborhood gatherings and other summer functions are all vying for your attention.
 You don’t have to be everywhere and you don’t need a fancy excuse to bow out.
 Spend time with people you love, and attend activities and events that you enjoy.
 A simple, “Thanks for the invite but I can’t make it.” will do for the rest.